TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-Guild-Rank-Sync.md

 3. **Access Server Dashboard**: Navigate to the Server Dashboard specific to your server.
 From there, move to the _Guild_ tab.

-4. **Add your guild**: Within the Guild tab, click Add Guild and enter the Name, Realm, Region of your guild and hit save.
+4. **Add your guild**: Within the Guild tab, click Add Guild and enter the Name, Realm, Region of your guild and hit save. _Only Officers and the GM are able to add a guild_

 5. **Linking Roles** Back on the Guild Tab, Select your guild.
 You can now choose which roles should be applied at each rank of your guild.
 Be sure to save!